The Fringe Benefits Tax (FBT) year ends on 31 March. We’ve outlined the hot spots for employers and employees.

 - Not lodging FBT returns

-- Salary sacrifice problem areas
+- Salary sacrifice and superannuation guarantee

 - Housekeeping essentials